 How long after Code 971 will you get your refund?

-- No refund date exists until the notice issue is resolved
+- A refund date usually won’t appear until the issue is cleared and the refund is scheduled.

 Important clarification: